 Your next stop is just 3.5 miles away, also located in Orrtanna.
 Adams County Winery offers free tastings in their Civil War era barn.
 Sit outside on their patio and pair your wine with a wood-fired pizza from the Terrace Bistro.
 Many weekends they will have live music, games, food trucks and special events at the winery!

 Before leaving Orrtanna you may want to make a stop at Mister Ed’s Elephant Museum & Candy Emporium.
 This roadside attraction is home to over 10,000 elephants, peanuts and amazing homemade fudge.
-Once you’ve had your fill of peanuts and fudge, head back to Gettysburg to two of the newest tasting rooms in the area J & P Winery and Mount Hope Winery at Gettysburg.
-Mix things up with an original Slushy Bomb at J & P Winery and sample not only wine, but also cider, beer, spirits and mead at Mount Hope.
-You’ll find a selection of dinner spots within walking distance.
+Once you’ve had your fill of peanuts and fudge, head back to Gettysburg and visit J & P Winery.
+Mix things up with an original Slushy Bomb or sample one of their many fine wines.
+While out and about, choose from a selection of dinner spots within walking distance.

 Now that you’ve tried Adams County’s wines, and a few of our ciders, come back for our beer, our spirits and more cider.
 Keep collecting stamps and earning our exciting Adams County Pour Tour prizes!